willrsq1/Ft_IRC/README.md

   - `nc <IP ADDRESS> <PORT>`
     - **IP ADDRESS**: Host IP address.
     - **PORT**: The PORT that the server listening on.
+    - Once connected, use PASS, USER and NICK in that order to successfully login.
   - You can also use an IRC Client e.g LimeChat, WeeChat, Hexchat and others.

 # 💪 Contributers